shuaibiyy/awesome-tf/README.md

 ### AWS

 - [AWS Lambda the Terraform Way](https://github.com/nsriram/lambda-the-terraform-way) - Understand AWS Lambda in-depth, beyond executing functions, using Terraform.
 Also includes guides for integration with S3, API Gateway, DynamoDB, Kinesis, SQS.
+- [Managing AWS Lambda Functions with Terraform](https://spacelift.io/blog/terraform-aws-lambda) - What is AWS Lambda used for and how to use Terraform to manage AWS Lambda functions?

 ### Miscellaneous